dhollerbach/actions.deploy-cloudfront-function/README.md

 # Deploy CloudFront Function

-Composite action that deploys source code updates to an existing / premade CloudFront Function in AWS.
+GitHub action that deploys source code updates to an existing CloudFront Function in AWS.

 ## Inputs